eclipse/microprofile-evolution-process/proposals/0004-FaultTolerance.md

 When `TimeOutException` was received, delay 2 seconds and then retry 2 more times.

+### Fallback
 ```
-Connection connection = execution.with(rp).withFallBack(null).get(this::connect)
+Connection connection = execution.with(rp).withFallBack(this::connectToBackup).get(this::connectToPrimary)
 ```

-The above suppress the `TimeOutException` and provide a default result.
+If `TimeOutException` is thrown, compute an alternative result such as from a backup resource.

 ### CircuitBreaker: a rule to define when to close the circuit